UX Designer | Turkey's largest marketplace | 25m MAU's

 Eventually, we were able to harvest our most negative and positive steps.
 This tough exercise gave us the opportunity to prioritize opportunities and risks.
 Moreover, this clarity that journey map provided created a user-oriented communication base within the entire company.
 In the end, we had 4 focus areas.

 Eventually, we had to switch our focus and think of the other side of the coin, sellers.
 Everything could be perfect on a digital level, but sellers were the organic part of the journey, and they had most of the responsibility to make the buyer happy.
 So we created a flow to inform the sellers when a first-time buyer buys from them.
 We explained to sellers why a seller should pay more attention to a first-time buyer, what can they do differently.
 In the end, we noticed increments in second-time buyers, NPS.

 Return-refund is one of the core steps of the journey.
 Even before making the purchase users are looking for their options in case they don't like what they are about the buy.
 And we knew that our customers were not happy with what we were offering.

-With all these in mind, we created a time-based system which allowed sellers to respond in a decent period of time while buyers were able to track the status of the process.
-As a result, we were losing fewer customers after the return&refund process and the number of repetitive visits&purchases was rising.
+With all these in mind, we created a time-based system which allowed sellers to respond in a decent period while buyers were able to track the status of the process.
+As a result, we were losing fewer customers after the return&refund process, and the number of repetitive visits&purchases was rising.

 Mobile apps & responsive web redesign